maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

    Writing a 0 in one of those 6 activates some lock such as "programming of the Flash and EEPROM is disabled".
    I don't want or need to lock my firmware - it's on github :-) anyhow.

-   The value 0b0011_1111 or 0x3F makes sense for the lock byte.
+   The value 0b0011_1111 or 0x3F makes sense for my lock byte (nothing locked).

  - efuse to 0xFD or `1111 1101`